Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

 \section{The hypergraph Heterogeneous Mean Field}

-To make a step further in the understanding of the system, we assume that all nodes with the same degree exhibit the same behavior, this a sort of hypergraph version of the Heterogeneous Mean Field hypothesis \cite{colizza2007reaction, pastor2015epidemic, costa2022heterogeneous}.
+To make a step further in the understanding of the system, we assume that all nodes with the same hyperdegree exhibit the same behavior, this a sort of hypergraph version of the Heterogeneous Mean Field (HMF) hypothesis \cite{colizza2007reaction, pastor2015epidemic, costa2022heterogeneous}.
 Therefore, we define $A_k$ (resp. $B_k$) as the number of agents with hyperdegree $k$ and opinion $A$ (resp. opinion $B$), and $N_k$ as the total number of agents with hyperdegree $k$.
 Hence, $A_k+B_k=N_k$ for all $k$.
-We also define $a_k=A_k/N_k$ and $b_k=B_k/N_k$.
+For the sake of normalization and simplification, we also define $a_k=A_k/N_k$ and $b_k=B_k/N_k$ as the fractions of agents with opinion $A$ and $B$, respectively, with hyperdegree $k$.

 To describe the time evolution of $a_k$ for a generic $k$ we can observe that it increases when an agent with hyperdegree $k$ and opinion $B$ changes her opinion to $A$, or it decreases when an agent with hyperdegree $k$ and opinion $A$ changes her opinion to $B$.
 To compute the frequency of these events, we start by computing $n_{A,r}^\#$ and $n_{B,r}^\#$ under the HMF assumption.
 Let us consider again the focal agent $i$ to have hyperdegree $k$, let moreover assume $e_r$ to be the selected incident hyperedge with size $d_r$.
 In this group there could be a number $\omega$, with $\omega=0,\dots, d_r$, of agents supporting option $B$, and thus $(d_r-\omega)$ in favor of option $A$.